 - There are several high street money transfer firms who can help you make your transactions, and who will usually offer fairly good rates, including TransferWise, WorldRemit, and Western Union.
 If you’re comparing companies look for their exchange rate, their fees, as well as any charges on the recipient end.
 It’s always worth checking with your bank about the services they offer too.

-- Some other good choices include Manchester, Birmingham, Leeds, Glasgow, Edinburgh, and – if you want to head across the sea – Belfast.
-Factors to consider would be your job industry, the kind of lifestyle you want, how much you want to travel and where to, and your prefered climate.
+- Other popular choices include Manchester, Birmingham, Leeds, Glasgow, Edinburgh, Oxford, and – if you want to head across the sea – Belfast.
+Factors to consider are your job industry, lifestyle, how much you want to travel and where to, and your preferred climate.
 The further North, the cooler the weather (and often the larger the hills).
-If you feel like a little diversion from the seriousness of sorting out your life, why not try The Times UK’s quiz to identify the best place for you to live? (click here for more)
+If you feel like a little diversion from the seriousness of sorting out your life, why not try The Times UK’s quiz to identify the best place for you to live?

-- There are no shortage of agents across the UK, both for renting and buying.
-There are also some useful website where you can begin the search yourself.
-You could have a look at Right Move , On the Market , Find a Hood (which focuses on finding your ideal neighbourhood), Zoopla , and the London focused Find Properly.
-Old favourites if you’re looking for a rental is Spare Room UK or Gumtree .
+- There’s no shortage of agents across the UK, both for renting and buying.
+There are also some useful websites where you can begin the search yourself.
+You could have a look at Right Move, On the Market, Find a Hood (which focuses on finding your ideal neighbourhood), Zoopla, and the London focused Find Properly.
+Old favourites if you’re looking for a rental is Spare Room UK or Gumtree.

-- This can be one of those surprising little extra costs if you’re not prepared for it.
+- This can be one of those surprising extra costs if you’re not prepared.
 It’s a system of local taxation that you pay to the local council based on the number of people living in a property and some other factors.
 You’ll almost certainly have to pay this even if you’re renting or boarding.
-Have a look at the details on the government portal .Generally your annual payment is split into 10 separate payment across the year, which can be paid online.
+Have a look at the details on the government portal.

 - Most internet providers in the UK also offer landline phones and some also have television subscriptions.
 Sky, BT, TalkTalk, Vodafone, Virgin Media, and Post Office are big providers – you can make some useful comparisons on the uSwitch website .